 Train Your Staff

 Staff members should know how to don appropriate PPE and should be required to wear gloves and masks when cleaning.
 In addition, they should understand that surfaces must be cleaned before they can be disinfected.
 They should be well-versed in the chemicals being used and know their efficacy and dwell time.
-They should be conscious of high-touch surfaces that require more frequent cleaning and they should understand what cross-contamination is and how to avoid it through proper cleaning protocols.
+They should be conscious of high-touch surfaces that require more frequent cleaning.
+Furthermore, they should understand what cross-contamination is and how to avoid it through proper cleaning protocols.

 Encourage Good Hygiene